 In its most basic sense, progress is the difference between a boarder’s starting point and where their journey leads at the end.
 In an academic sense, this is often the difference between, for example, the GCSE grades that their baseline tests, or raw ability, might suggest they are heading towards and those they actually achieve on results day.
 Such progress is relatively easy to measure and report on – it is often quoted as fractions of a whole GCSE grade compared to where the boarder would be expected to be.
 Schools often term this sort of progress ‘value added’, a rather impersonal phrase which hides the stories behind each and every grade obtained in public examinations.

-An initial study of GCSE results at Godolphin in 2016–17 shows our boarders made around twice the academic progress of day pupils.
-Although this is based on only one year’s data, the opportunities available to boarders to progress in the wider sense are likely to have contributed to this effect.
+A study of GCSE results at Godolphin in 2016–17 showed our boarders made around twice the academic progress of day pupils.
+Although was based on only one year’s data, the opportunities available to boarders to progress in the wider sense are likely to have contributed to this effect.

 Outside the rather narrow definition of progress in academic terms, it is more challenging to measure progress in such a quantitative way.

 Most boarding schools consider the pastoral progress and the personal and spiritual development of pupils to be as much a priority as their academic development.
 Development of so-called ‘soft skills’ is valued highly by employers and it is crucial to any successful education to nurture these skills just as much as academic skills.